Dental Bridges Truckee, CA

 When should I replace my removable dental bridge?

-The sooner you replace your removable dental bridge with a permanent solution, the better for your long-term oral health.
-A removable bridge is a great option for patients that can’t get a permanent tooth replacement option, but should not be used as a final solution.
 Most dentists will recommend a permanent option because a removable bridge does not support your jawbone and neighboring teeth.
 Without a fixed solution, your teeth can shift, your jawbone degrades quicker over time, and facial sagging is more prevalent.

 How do you clean a fixed dental bridge?